-- i) Students who commenced their programme prior to 1 February 2017, have successfully transferred from MPhil to PhD (where applicable) and completed the research phase of their programme within: - three years and will be writing, completing, and submitting their thesis in their fourth year of full-time registration, or - five years and will be writing, completing, and submitting their thesis in their sixth year of parttime registration
+- i) Students who commenced their programme prior to 1 February 2017, have successfully transferred from MPhil to PhD (where applicable) and completed the research phase of their programme within: - three years and will be writing, completing, and submitting their thesis in their fourth year of full-time registration, or - five years and will be writing, completing, and submitting their thesis in their sixth year of part-time registration.

-Students can apply to pay a fixed reduced tuition fees for one year only (i.e., year four for full-time students and year six for part-time students), subject to the submission of the Reduced Tuition Fees Scheme application form (formally RDA12) and presentation of demonstrable evidence (RDA4 form or Logbook) to confirm this is the case.
+Students can apply to pay a fixed reduced tuition fees for one year only (year four for full-time students) or a fixed reduced tuition fees for two years only (year six and seven, or seven and eighth depending on start date for part-time students), subject to the submission of the Reduced Tuition Fees Scheme application form and presentation of demonstrable evidence (RDA4 form or Logbook) to confirm this is the case.

-- ii) Students who commenced their programme post 1 February 2017, have successfully transferred from MPhil to PhD (where applicable) and completed the research phase of their programme within: - three years and will be writing, completing, and submitting their thesis in their fourth year of fulltime registration, or - six years and will be writing, completing, and submitting their thesis in their seventh year of parttime registration can apply to pay a fixed reduced tuition for one year only (i.e., year four for full-time students and year seven for part-time students), subject to the submission of the Reduced Tuition Fees Scheme application form and presentation of demonstrable evidence to confirm this is the case.
+ii) Students who commenced their programme post 1 February 2017, have successfully transferred from MPhil to PhD (where applicable) and completed the research phase of their programme within:

+- three years and will be writing, completing, and submitting their thesis in their fourth year of fulltime registration, or - six years and will be writing, completing, and submitting their thesis in their seventh or eighth year of part- time registration.

+can apply to pay a fixed reduced tuition for one year only (i.e., year four for full-time students and year seven for part-time students), subject to the submission of the Reduced Tuition Fees Scheme application form and presentation of demonstrable evidence (RDA4 form or Logbook) to confirm this is the case.

-iii) To apply for the scheme, students are required to complete the application form, which may be accessed here under notes on research fees and under the Research & Enterprise Training Institute area of the Research tab in the portal.
+iii) To apply for the scheme, students are required to complete the application form, which may be accessed here.
 The completed form must be submitted to their first Supervisor for support, and subsequently to their Faculty Pro Vice-Chancellor for approval, along with the demonstrable evidence set out in section 3.2i).
 Once approved, the form and demonstrable evidence to support eligibility should be submitted to: researchstudentfinance@gre.ac.uk for processing.
 This process must be completed within 28 calendar days of the research student officially entering their fourth year of full-time study or sixth/seventh year of part-time study, as defined by the original date of their registration as a research student with the university, not the date they complete their re-registration for the qualifying academic year.